Speaking of money, how do you negotiate salary?

 4. Use secondary terms of employment as a bargaining chip

 If you cannot close the deal with salary alone, discuss other ways to meet the needs of your employee or applicant.
-Explore offering Secondary terms of employment like more leave or a bonus scheme (in Dutch).
-This often costs less than offering higher base salary.
+Explore offering Secondary terms of employment , for example, more holiday hours or a bonus scheme.
+This often costs less than offering a higher base salary.
 You can also set up a profit sharing scheme: when profits are high, everyone benefits.
 When your company is struggling, employees are paid a little less.
 This gives you more security and creates understanding, as well as serving as a powerful motivator.

 “For the Dutch, a good work-life balance and a pleasant workplace atmosphere are very important”, Vink explains.
-“Due to the corona pandemic, employees want more flexibility (in Dutch).
-So offer them the opportunity to work from home and determine their own hours.
+“Since the corona pandemic, employees want more flexibility.
+So offer them the chance to work from home and determine their own hours.
 Personal development is another key concern for many people, so invest in career opportunities and training.”

 Even though my salary demands were not met, I am happy with the compromise we reached.